yangsu01/funance_blog/src/blogs/returns.md

 While the closing price is the share price of the last transaction before market close, the adjusted closing price is, well, adjusted 🤯.
 It factors in any corporate actions and adjusts the price accordingly.
 This includes dividend payouts, stock splits, and more (probably).

 Suppose at the end of a trading day, the company announces a dividend payout of 1%.
 If the stock is priced at $100 per share at market close, the closing price would be recorded as such, $100.
-The adjusted closing price on the other hand, would be $99 since that $1 (1%) has been paid out.
+The adjusted closing price, on the other hand, would be $99 since that $1 (1%) has been paid out.

-So as we can see, adjusted close is a better indicator the actual value of the stock and we will be using it moving forward.
+So as we can see, adjusted close is a better indicator of the actual value of the stock and we will be using it moving forward.

 ### 1.2 Returns